-- · Contributions to political candidates and political parties - · Fundraising for political candidates, political parties, or political action committees: voter registration and political get out the vote activities - International affairs; activities concerning judicial nominations - Endorsements of political candidates - Contributions to or participation in activities sponsored by organizations that are unrelated to collective bargaining or other workrelated interests - · Scholarships and other monetary aid provided to the families of

-- Members only discounted benefits

-- Affiliation fees

-- Lobbying for any purpose

-- Expenses associated with organizing workers
+- · Contributions to political candidates and political parties - Fundraising for political candidates, political parties, or political action committees: voter registration and political get out the vote activities - · International affairs; activities concerning judicial nominations • Endorsements of political candidates - · Contributions to or participation in activities sponsored by organizations that are unrelated to collective bargaining or other work-related interests Scholarships and other monetary aid provided to the families of members - .
+Members only discounted benefits - Affiliation fees - Lobbying for any purpose - · Expenses associated with organizing workers a.

-NOTE 4: SIGNIFICANT FACTORS AND METHODOLOGIES RELATING TO THE ALLOCATION OF EXPENSES BETWEEN CHARGEABLE EXPENSES AND NONCHARGEABLE EXPENSES a.
 For purposes of the allocation of expenses, except as noted below, departments are classified as either programmatic or administrative departments.
-Programmatic departments implement the programs of AFSCME and provide services to AFSCME affiliates, Allocations of chargeable expenses and nonchargeable expenses of the programmatic departments are made on the basis of a review of the activities and expenses of the individual departments.
+Programmatic departments implement the programs of AFSCME and provide services to AFSCME affiliates.
+Allocations of chargeable expenses and nonchargeable expenses of the programmatic departments are made on the basis of a review of the activities and expenses of the individual departments.